Shortest Route Planners for Delivery Businesses: Top Apps

 - When it comes to multi-stop route planning, we prefer to talk about the best, most efficient or optimal route.
 This is the route that minimizes travel time, but also considers things like driver shifts, delivery time windows, and different vehicle types and capacities.
 The best route is the quickest route possible that meets real-world needs and constraints.

-Most route optimization software will you give route options so you configure your routes to your own needs.
-Usually, there’s a choice to optimize by time (fastest route) or by distance (shortest route).
+Most route optimization software will give you route options so you configure your routes to your own needs.
+Usually, there's a choice to optimize by time (fastest route) or by distance (shortest route).

 Frequently Asked Questions